Skip to content

 1. On the controller create an Additional datastream.

-• SensVal-XY: Sensor data, where X = channel no. [1-8] and Y is sensor no. [1-8].
+• SensVal-XY: Sensor value, where X = channel number 1–8,

-• MsgTime: Timestamp of message.
+• MsgTime: Timestamp of the message.

 Configuring a connection